-On this day in 1987, the fourth edition of the Men’s Cricket World Cup got underway in Hyderabad.
+On the 8 October 1987, the fourth edition of the Men’s Cricket World Cup got underway in Hyderabad.

 One month later, Australia’s men ruled the world for the first time, as they were led to the title by captain Allan Border.